 This course will focus on building your skills as a producer of research.
 As you gain more insight into the research process, you will also improve your skills as a critical consumer of psychological research.
 The course emphasizes hands-on practice for building the skills you need to conduct your own research and evaluate the research of others.
-Using existing data sets collected by UO professors, grad students, or their colleagues, each student will develop hypotheses based on a review of relevant literature, analyze the data to test those hypotheses, and write up, revise, and present the results of that work in either two short reports or a longer two-study paper completed in two stages.
+Using existing data sets collected by UO professors, grad students, or their colleagues, each student will develop hypotheses based on a review of relevant literature, analyze the data to test those hypotheses, and write up, revise, and present the results of that work in two reports.
 You will revise and improve your drafts based on feedback on your writing from instructors, fellow students, and peer tutors.
 The final written products will include a correlational research study and a related experimental or quasi-experimental research study.
-You will also collaborate with other students on two presentations: a summary of literature and a "future directions" research proposal in poster form.
+You will also collaborate with other students on two presentations: a summary of literature and a "future directions" research proposal.